Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 You can access the OT-2’s Jupyter Notebook by following these steps:

-1. Open your Opentrons App and look for the IP address of your OT-2 on the information page.
+1. Open the Opentrons App and look for the IP address of your OT-2 on the information page.
 2. Type in ``(Your OT-2's IP Address):48888`` into any browser on your computer.

 Here, you can select a notebook and develop protocols that will be saved on the OT-2 itself.
 These protocols will only be on the OT-2 unless specifically downloaded to your computer using the ``File / Download As`` buttons in the notebook.